Sign Up

 Interests and Abilities: He reports that his favorite activities are spending time with family and reading.

-Steve is an alert, calm-appearing white male who appears to be his stated age and is accompanied by his daughter.
+Mental Status Exam: Steve is an alert, calm-appearing white male who appears to be his stated age and is accompanied by his daughter.
 He has dressed appropriately and is well-groomed.
-He is cooperative and polite during the interview and maintains good eye contact.
+He was cooperative and polite during the interview and maintained good eye contact.
 His mood is normal, and his affect is appropriate.
 His rate of speech is slow, and his speech is soft.
 His thought process showed a limited ability to think abstractly and some loose associations.
 His thought content was normal and did not demonstrate paranoia, aggressiveness, or obsessive thinking.
 No psychotic thinking was demonstrated.
 He was oriented to person and place but could not report the day of the week.
 He had normal impulse control and demonstrated normal judgment during the exam.

 This comprehensive psychosocial history helped the primary care physician diagnose and fully understand the patient's impairments.
 Based on the strength of the psychosocial history taken by the nurse, the patient will now receive safe and effective care.
-If a complete psychosocial assessment was not taken, it might have been determined that the patient functioned well in his own house.
-Allowing the patient to return to his home may have led to poor quality of life for him and his family.
+If a complete psychosocial assessment was not taken, it might have been determined that the patient functioned well in his house.
+Allowing the patient to return to his home may have led to a poor quality of life for him and his family.

 Conclusion